 And Clemmons fainted dead away.

 SEPTEMBER.
 One of the most beautiful and treasured months of the year.
 The smell of pencil shavings and chug of school buses and cool, late summer breezes and gently turning leaves.
 It’s also a tough month if you suffer from depression (due to the light change) so tread with a little more kindness this month, would you?
 To yourself and the people around you- give the benefit of the doubt more, smile more, give more compliments, be a little quieter, ask for help from the right people more.
 If you’re more blue than usual in September, you’re not alone.
 If you’re generally okay, then take care of yourself a little more this month- so you can be stronger for those who are struggling.
+If you need a weekly planner you can visit this site and find the best one for you to start getting organized.

 Download your September 2015 Calendar here: